MikeEmmett/InvokeAI/README.md

 #### Manually upload this file to your google drive:
 Download "InvokeAI_in_Google_Colab.ipynb" (Click "Code" at the top > Choose "Download zip") After saving it, extract it.<br>
 Upload it to your google drive.<br>
-Then either launch it from https://drive.google.com OR https://colab.research.google.com - Google drive "apps" on either desktop or mobile will not work.
+Then either launch it from https://drive.google.com OR https://colab.research.google.com - Google drive | Note: "apps" on either desktop or mobile will not work.

 ---